+How often do you network or trade resources with other teachers?
 The old cliche claiming it’s all “who you know” certainly rings true for most career paths these days, but it can be especially helpful for teachers or anyone hoping to break into the music or entertainment industries.
-Networking for teachers, specifically, can also help you establish a great reputation in your community, connect with potential new students and discover new opportunities for performances, auditions and more.
+Networking for music teachers, specifically, can also help you establish a great reputation in your community, connect with potential new students and discover new opportunities for performances, auditions and more.

 Consider these tips as you work on your music teacher networking skills:

 Plan a group recital

 Connect with another teacher in your area and pool your resources to plan the ultimate recital.
 This can be especially useful if you’ve never put on a recital before – it can feel overwhelming for some, so having a partner to help organize everything can ease the stress.
 Moreover, you can share sheet music if necessary, and expose your students to other similar young musicians.

 Associations like MTNA offer opportunities for ongoing education, mentoring, access to professional support and teacher grants, as well as a certification that looks great on your resume or TakeLessons profile.